syedTahaRizwan/syedTahaRizwan/README.md

 ### Hi there 👋
 I am a Skilled game developer with expertise in Unreal Engine.
 - With 3+ year of professional experience in game design, gameplay mechanics, and level design.
-- and have Successfully delivered high-quality games, ranging from indie projects to large-scale commercial titles.
+- Successfully delivered high-quality games, ranging from indie projects to large-scale commercial titles.
 - Moreover, Proficient in C++, Blueprint scripting, and other game development languages.
 - Experienced in project management, version control systems, and collaboration with cross-functional teams.
 - Passionate about staying up-to-date with the latest trends and technologies in the gaming industry.